web3goals/challenges-prototype/README.md

 ## 🪄 How it works

-1. Start a challenge.
-2. Share the link.
-3. People join the challenge.
-4. Each participant must verify his result to receive a prize.
-5. Finalize the challenge after deadline.

-## 💡 Features for future versions

-1. A participant must have a community token.
-2. Add more types of challenges.
+1. Community starts challenge by choosing a template with rules for participation and defining prize pool, deadline.
+2. After that, shares the link to the challenge with other members of the community.
-3. In the challenge #30DaysOfCode, participant must post tweets with the challenge hashtag.
+3. Members join the challenge.
+Also share it with their friends if the challenge rules motivate them to do so.
-4. ...
+4. Participants fulfill all conditions and mark the challenge as completed, which will be verified by smart contracts and oracles.
+5. After the deadline, the community finalizes the challenge, and each participant with a verified completion will receive a part of the prize pool.
+6. Eventually everyone is happy, and the community becomes more engaged.